JSischo/Waupaca_repo/README.md

  * Cats 36.3%

 #### ACO/POLICE AND PUBLIC DROP OFF OF STRAYS
-As percenta of all strays brought in by the public or by an Animal Control Officer or Police, cats make up nearly three quarters of the total number of strays.
-1.5% of cats and dogs combined represent animals that were abandoned at the facility.
+As a percentage of all strays brought in by the public or by an Animal Control Officer/Police, cats make up nearly three quarters of the total number of strays.
+(1.5% of cats and dogs combined represent animals that were abandoned at the facility.)

  * Dogs 22.9%
  * Cats 71.1% (with an additional 4% born in care)